-The CATCH Program gives people making a sexual assault report, where the name of the suspect is not known by law enforcement, an opportunity to anonymously submit suspect information to help the Department of Defense identify serial offenders.
+The CATCH Program gives victims of sexual assault an opportunity to anonymously submit suspect information to help the Department of Defense identify serial offenders.

 CATCH a Serial Offender Program